fabriziofortino/Zenko/docs/Operation-Architecture/Orbit_UI/Bucket_Management/Lifecycle_Management-Transition.rst

    |image4|

    Zenko will enforce these rules on this bucket.
 If replication is configured, any change of state to objects in this bucket can be replicated to buckets on other clouds.

-Versioning logic precludes simply deleting an object: that day’s object is deleted, but all others remain.
-See warning at “Deleting Files,” on page 1.
+Versioning logic precludes simply deleting an object: that day’s object is deleted, but earlier versions remain.
+See warning at :ref:`Deleting Objects<deleting-objects>`.

 .. |image0| image:: ../../Resources/Images/Orbit_Screencaps/Orbit_lifecycle_select.png
 .. |image1| image:: ../../Resources/Images/Orbit_Screencaps/Orbit_lifecycle_bucket_select.png